bhl12345/skilletblog/src/pages/today-post/index.md

 ---
 path: '/today-post'
-date: '2018-11-14'
+date: '2020-09-22'
-title: 'Hello World'
+title: 'Trump Crime Family'
-tags: ['gatsby', '2018']
+tags: ['Corrupt', '2020']
-excerpt: 'Hello World with Gatsby and React'
+excerpt: 'The most corrupt ... '
 ---

-My first Post
+The Trump crime family is the most corrupt in the history of the United States to hold political office.